Called to a Life of Service

 PCHS Christian Service Hours

-In response to Christ’s freely given gift of salvation, Christians are called to live a life of service.
-At PCHS we recognize that many students are already pursuing service opportunities through various church and community organizations, but we desire for all students to develop and experience the joy of serving others.
-An individual service hour requirement allows students to take ownership and explore service opportunities that meet their personal gifts and interests.
-Our deep hope is that all PCHS graduates will make Kingdom Service a lifetime habit.
+At Pella Christian High School, we recognize that many students are presently pursuing service opportunities through various school, church, and community organizations.
+Our desire is for all students to develop and experience the joy of serving others.
+An individual service hour requirement allows students to take ownership and explore service opportunities that match their personal gifts and interests.
+Our deep hope is that all Pella Christian High School graduates will make Kingdom Service a lifetime habit.

 Graduation Honors